podofo/podofo/SOURCE-LAYOUT.md

   compile PoDoFo library, but they may be needed to build the playground or tests;
 - `src`: the main source directory;
 - `test`: test suite;
-- `tools`: the PoDoFo tools suite.
+- `tools`: the PoDoFo tools suite;
+- `staging`: directory with immature PoDoFo API extensions classes, or with unclear ownership/maintenance.
+May be promoted to main API or removed at any time.

 ### Source directory
 The `src` directory contains only a single `podofo` folder.